dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 incentivation structures.
 In the long-term it is economically unsustainable, but the problems it addresses are unavoidable.

-...
-Most of the following criticisms below only apply to UBI when its usage is regulated.
+UBI where expenses are controlled ends up being a transition into a command economy.
+Several of the following criticisms below only apply to UBI when its usage is regulated, but can still be extended to be a criticism of tightly regulated economies in general.

 ### Product Classifications and Restriction of UBI Expenditures